tiernanmartin/washingtonstreetnetworks/README.md

 <!-- badges: end --> <!-- badges: end -->

 [`washingtonstreetnetworks`](https://github.com/tiernanmartin/washingtonstreetnetworks)
-is an analytic exploration of the street networks of Washington state.
+is a work-in-progress exploration of the street networks of Washington state.